TikoyX/RPG-dice-analyzer/README.md

 The aim of this project is creating an iOS app, that analyzes the dice outcome for a RPG game.
 It will be written in Swift 4 using xcode 9.

+I'm pretty new to swift still.
+And i am therefore having some difficulties programming this.
+The biggest problem is actually the math behind calculating the dice.

 **The game**
 The game has heroes and enemies (as everything so often have).